-Three-month period ended September 30, 2023
+Three-month period ended December 31, 2023

-Revenues for the three-month period ended September 30,
+Revenues for the three-month period ended December 31,

-2023 2022 \$ change in 2023 % change in 2023 SaaS license fees \$7,738,841 \$4,488,628 \$3,250,213 72% Maintenance fees \$24,223 \$212,857 (\$188,634) (89%) Professional services & other \$642,198 \$1,050,073 (\$407,875) (39%) Total revenues \$8,405,262 \$5,751,558 \$2,653,704 46%
+2023 2022 \$ change in 2023 % change in 2023 SaaS license fees \$8,922,491 \$5,663,775 \$3,258,716 58% On-premise license fees - \$102,673 (\$102,673) (100%) Maintenance fees \$46,819 \$156,959 (\$110,140) (70%) Professional services and other \$844,689 \$1,326,632 (\$481,943) (36%) Total revenues \$9,813,999 \$7,250,039 \$2,563,960 35%

 SaaS license fees entitle a specified number of users to utilize the Kneat Gx platform hosted on a secure cloud server.
 SaaS license fee revenue is recognized over time, on a recurring monthly basis, as the services are performed.
-For the three-month period ended September 30, 2023 SaaS license fees were \$7,738,841 as compared to \$4,488,628 for the three-month period ended September 30, 2022.
-The increase of \$3,250,213 in SaaS license fees was a result of scaling of the number of licenses purchased by existing customers, onboarding new SaaS customers quarter over quarter and transitioning of legacy customers over to the SaaS platform.
-While the SaaS revenue trajectory continues upwards, large scaling events are somewhat unpredictable in their timing and given the early growth stage of the company, they can result in period-to-period variability in SaaS revenue and ARR growth rates.
+For the three-month period ended December 31, 2023 SaaS license fees were \$8,922,491 as compared to \$5,663,775 for the three-month period ended December 31, 2022.
+The increase of \$\$3,258,716 in SaaS license fees was a result of the scaling of the number of licenses purchased by existing customers and onboarding new SaaS customers quarter over quarter.
+At the end of 2023 the Company had 85 contracted customers, who had chosen Kneat as their global enterprise e-validation platform.
+Some of these contracted customers are still in the initial deployment phase and will start contributing to revenue when they go-live post deployment.
+In recent quarters, these customer scalings have contributed strongly to ARR growth.
+The year-end customer total reflects the addition of nearly two dozen new customers added over the course of 2023 as well as the consolidation of names subsumed into a single parent company; the absence of smaller companies whose loss of funding caused them to cease operations; and the removal of partners which no longer had projects requiring licenses.
+While our growth trajectory continues upwards, large scaling events are somewhat unpredictable in their timing and given the early growth stage of the Company, they can result in period-to-period variability in ARR growth rates.
+The Company estimates that this existing customer base has the potential to contribute in excess of \$65 million in Annual Recurring Revenue if all customers fully scaled to all validation processes across all sites.
+The Company estimates that a single top tier customer would typically take 3-6 years to achieve full scaling for the majority of its validation processes.